-In 2015, realizing that Fulton County lacked a 4-H club in the county’s northern area, Atlanta History Center took the opportunity to form a unique partnership with UGA Extension, part of the University of Georgia, and founded the Atlanta History Center 4-H Community Club.
-In 2016, UGA Extension Service opened a Fulton County office on our campus.
+After realizing that Fulton County lacked a 4-H club in the county’s northern area in 2015, Atlanta History Center founded the Atlanta History Center 4-H Community Club.
+The organization is a unique partnership with UGA Extension, part of the University of Georgia, and in 2016, UGA Extension Service opened a Fulton County office on our campus.
+The partnership between 4-H and Atlanta History Center has found success through our shared commitment to extend our mission beyond our campus, strengthen connections with the community, and provide educational, fun, and impactful experiences.

 Video courtesy of UGA Extension